TeamMoegMC/EnergyLevelTransition/.github/ISSUE_TEMPLATE/bug--other.md

 about: If the bug is not a gameplay issue or crash, report it here
 title: ''
 labels: ''
-assignees: yuesha-yc, duckegg128, dashuaibia, Evanenir
+assignees: dashuaibia, duckegg128, Evanenir, yuesha-yc

 ---